Bruce Chandler

 Bruce Q. Chandler (born May 7, 1952) is an American businessman and politician from Washington.
-Chandler is a Republican member of the Washington House of Representatives, representing District 15, Position 1 since 1999.
+Chandler was a Republican member of the Washington House of Representatives, representing District 15, Position 1 from 1999 to 2025.

 Career

 In 1985, Chandler became the owner and operator of Chandler Ranches Limited Liability Company, a commercial fruit orchard.

 On November 3, 1998, Chandler won the election and became a Republican member of Washington House of Representatives for District 15, Position 1.
 Chandler defeated Walter J. Braten with 62.04% of the votes.

 On November 3, 2020, as an incumbent, Chandler won the election, and continued serving as a member of Washington House of Representatives for District 15, Position 1.
 Chandler defeated Jack McEntire with 58.02% of the votes.
-Chandler's current term ends on January 9, 2023.